of graduate employers say relevant experience is essential to getting a job with them

 Average Salary: £39,239

 Product development chef

 Want to take your studies to the next level?
-Completing the BA (Hons) degree will enable you to move onto our Culinary Arts Management MA/PGDip course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Culinary Arts Management MA/PGDip.

 We are here to support your career goals every step of the way.